isl/THEMAS/Readme.md

 specified by the relevant ISO and ELOT standards.

 ## Build
-Instructions on how to compile the THEMAS system are included in file How to compile.txt
+Instructions on how to compile the THEMAS system are included in file: **How to compile.txt**

 ## Dependencies
-The THEMAS dependencies and licenses used are described in file THEMAS-Dependencies-LicensesUsed.txt
+The THEMAS dependencies and licenses used are described in file: **THEMAS-Dependencies-LicensesUsed.txt**

 # Functionalities